HCDigitalScholarship/documentation/local_django_development.md

   `source ~/Virtualenvs/name-of-project/bin/activate`

 If you already use Anaconda or would like to try it, it can be downloaded here: https://www.continuum.io/downloads Once downloaded, you can type `conda create -n name-of-project` to create a new environment.
 Conda makes it easy to work in Python 2 or 3.
 To specify the version of Python for the environment, add `python=3` or `python=2`.
 For example, `conda create -n name-of-project python=3.6`.
+You can do the same in virtualenv by typing, `virtualenv -p python3 name-of-project`.
 Nearly all of our projects use 2.7.

 To activate the environment, just type `source activate name-of-project` from any directory.
 Use `source deactivate` to leave it.
 Everything else will be the same as virtualenv.